mrlnlng/comp598-final-project/README.md

 All work related to Comp 598 Final Project

+All the topics are placed in order of precedence.
 **Topics**:
+- **stream 16**: When the tweet talks about which streaming service the movie is on.
+- **ads 17**: When the tweets purpose is to advertize the movie.
 - **scene 53**: When the tweet talks about a specific scene.
+- **diversity 25**: When the movie talks about diversity in the movie.
 - **character 47**: When the tweet talks about a or a set of characters.
-- **diversity 25**: When the movie talks about diversity in the movie.
-- **ads 17**: When the tweets purpose is to advertize the movie.
+It also applies when they talk about an actor or artist in particular.
-- **stream 16**: When the tweet talks about which streaming service the movie is on.
+- **compare 11**: When the tweet compares the movie with other movies (usually Marvel movies)
 - **visuals 15**: When the tweet talks about the
 - **reviews 16**: When the tweet reviews the movie, gives a personal opinion.
-This can be done implicitly or explicitly.
-If there is more information that concerns another category, the other topic has precedence.
+This can be done implicitly or explicitly.If there is more information that concerns another category, the other topic has precedence.

-- **compare 11**: When the tweet compares the movie with other movies (usually Marvel movies)
+Tweets to be reviewed by the team:
+71
+77